dannyb648/algorithms/README.md

-# algorithms
+# Algorithms
 For my Algorithms, Programming and Data Structures module, I need to implement common algorithms.
-Here they are.
+Here is the list of Algorithms I intend to write in Python, C++, C#, C, Lua and Java

 #A* search algorithm